Nihilantropy/Minishell/README.md

 ## ⚙️ Bonus Challenges

-Once you’ve perfected the essentials, take on these bonus tasks:
+Once you’ve perfected the essentials, you can take on these bonus tasks (not present in this project):

 - [ ] **Logical Operators**: Implement **&&** and **||** for command chaining, with support for parentheses to dictate priority.